tiger4589/cqrs-lib/README.md

-# Let's write our own (minimal) CQRS Library!
+# Let's write our own (minimal) CQRS Companion Library!

 ## Why are we doing this?

 It’s no longer shocking news that [AutoMapper and MediatR are going commercial](https://www.jimmybogard.com/automapper-and-mediatr-going-commercial/).
 Many developers prefer writing their own mappings rather than relying on AutoMapper.

-While the MediatR library isn’t a full-blown CQRS implementation, it does facilitate applying the CQRS pattern.
-So instead of focusing on mapping, let’s concentrate on CQRS!
+While the MediatR library isn’t a full-blown CQRS framework, it does facilitate the application of the CQRS pattern.
+So instead of focusing on mapping, let’s concentrate on CQRS, and write our own companion library that would help in the long run to completely implement actual CQRS.

 ## First Things First, What is CQRS?